umitcekirge/TradeCopy/.github/README.md

 ## Status

 **Work in progress.
-The code in the repo won't compile on your machine.
+The code in the repo won't run on your machine.
 There are missing classes that are not public (yet)**